 In August of 1946, a group of industrious locals started planning to build a Curling Club in Fort St. John.
 This new building was completed in 1947 at the corner of 102 St and 98 Ave.

 The three-sheet building housed the Club until 1960 when a six-sheet facility was built at the club's current location to accommodate the growing membership.
 Unfortunately, in June 1978 the building burned to the ground with few salvageable items.

-Two months later, provisions were in the works for another new facility.
+Two months later, members were already hard at work to construct another facility.
 The new plan included eight sheets and the ability for the building to be used year-round.
-On Friday, December 7, 1979 the new building opened after numerous hours of volunteer work from the 1978-79 executive.
+On Friday, December 7, 1979 the new building opened after numerous hours of volunteer work from the 1978-79 Executive.

 Throughout the years, the Fort St. John Curling Club has produced numerous exceptional curlers that have been to the Scotties Tournament of Hearts, Canadian and World Juniors, Provincial Play-downs among other local and district events.